ProcessusT/HEKATOMB/README.md

 > Hekatomb is a hacking script that connects to LDAP directory to retrieve all computers and users informations.<br />
 > Then it will download all DPAPI blob of all users from all computers and uses Domain backup keys to decrypt them.
 >
-> Script kiddies codes malwares in C#, real pentester uses Python and are already Domain Admins 🐍
+> Script kiddies codes malwares in C#, real pentesters use Python and are already Domain Admins 🐍
 >
 <br>
 <div align="center">